-The most powerful of those chords being the root C, the fourth F, the fifth G, and the natural minor Am.
+The most powerful of those chords are the root C, the fourth F, the fifth G, and the natural minor Am.

 Nashville Numbering System

-Regardless of the key, the I-V-vi-V order has a structure that suits pop chord progressions.
+Regardless of the key, the I- vi- IV-V order has a structure that suits pop chord progressions.
 Now keep in mind that not every song uses the same chord progression the whole time.
-Sometimes this is heard in the chorus, other times the verse.
+Sometimes this is heard in the chorus, other times in the verse.
 If you want your I-V-vi-IV progression to stand out, start stacking notes on the chords to give the progression a more unique vibe (and maybe follow basic scales to make it sound good).